fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; Can you improve your favorite cup of coffee?You already…

 But beware!
 Some grinders marketed as “flat burrs” are not what they’re cracked up to be.
 Some cheap coffee grinders use “false” or “block” burrs.
 We’ll get to that later in the “Things to Consider” section.
 Just be aware that there’s much more to an excellent grinder than just the shape of the burrs.

 If you’re serious about coffee, do yourself a favor and put all thoughts of a blade grinder out of your mind.
-In fact, if you’re thinking about getting a blade grinder, you’d probably be better off just buying pre-ground coffee.
+In fact, if you’re thinking about getting a blade grinder, you’d probably be better off just buying pre-ground beans.
 And you know that that is not a good solution!

 Why do blade coffee grinders suck?
 First, because of the cutting and chopping action, blade grinders necessarily produce more tiny, powdery particles called coffee fines.
 These will muddy your final brew and give a bitter taste due to over-extraction.
 You’ll also have under-extracted large, blocky chunks which give a sour taste.